datashaman/code-butler/README.md

 - [ ] uploads - upload files to the assistant
 - [ ] project file tree - to select files for the AI to focus on
 - [ ] direct voice control - currently it transcribes voice to text, which the user sends.
 It should send the text directly to the assistant on transcription.
+- [ ] ignore files - list of files/folders which the assistant should ignore and will not be returned in the file tree (for example `node_modules` or `vendor`)

 ## installation